-One of the most famous cities in the world, London is known for its iconic buildings, historical landmarks, and vibrant culture.
+One of the most famous cities in the world, London is known for its world-class attractions, cozy pubs, iconic museums and historic landmarks.
 A pleasant city to explore whether it’s your first time or 100th, London has buzzing multicultural neighborhoods filled with world-class art, entertainment, shopping, and dining hotspots just begging to be explored.
 A city where it’s nearly impossible to be bored, here is a snapshot of some of the top things to do in London.

 YOU'RE ALL SET!